Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Revenue Cloud (separate SKU)Subscription revenue + billingSubscription/SaaS models

 Sales Cloud is right when: your team's primary metric is pipeline and deal velocity.
 If "How much will we close this quarter?" is the most-asked question in your weekly meeting, you need Sales Cloud.
+A useful follow-up test: does your CFO routinely ask for a forecast roll-up by territory or business unit?
+If yes, you not only need Sales Cloud, you probably need Sales Cloud at a tier that includes Collaborative Forecasts.

-Service Cloud — what's actually Service-only
+Service Cloud: what is actually Service-only

 Buy Service Cloud when customer-support agents are primary users.